senx/pywarp/README.md

 ### 4. WarpScript JSON Output

-`pywarp.exec` returns the JSON output of a warpscript query obtained against the Warp 10 `/exec` endpoint.
+`pywarp.exec` returns the parsed JSON output of a warpscript query obtained against the Warp 10 `/exec` endpoint.

 This is the most flexible way to retrieve data in a customizable format.